kukuu/integration/api-requests-optimisation.md

 - Batching Requests: If the API allows it, consider batching multiple related requests into a single request.
 Grouping related requests can reduce the number of round trips to the server and improve overall performance.
 - Caching: Implement client-side caching to store responses from previous requests.
 Caching can reduce the need for redundant API calls and speed up subsequent requests, especially for static or relatively stable data.
 - Prioritize Critical Requests: If you have both critical and non-critical requests, prioritize the critical ones to ensure they are processed first.
 This can be important for real-time applications or time-sensitive operations.
 - Optimize Payload Size: Minimize the payload size by only requesting the necessary data from the server.
 This reduces network latency and improves response times.
+Use GraphQL and similar evolving API libraries.
 - Parallel Execution of Independent Requests: If you have independent requests that do not rely on each other's responses, execute them in parallel.
 Parallel execution can significantly reduce the overall processing time.
 - Compression: Enable response compression on the server-side to reduce the data size sent over the network.
 Gzip or Brotli compression can be used to compress the response payloads.
 - Error Handling: Implement efficient error handling to handle any failures or timeouts in API requests.
 Implement retries with exponential backoff for transient failures.